 Students shall be counted present when they are serving as pages of the Georgia General Assembly.
+In addition, students in foster care shall be counted as excused when they attend court proceedings relating to their foster care.

 The principal may in certain circumstances require students to present appropriate medical or other documentation upon return to school for the purpose of validating that absences are excused.
 The principal may ask for proper documentation when one or more of the following conditions are met: